Is Candy Corn Vegan? What Alpha Gals Need to Know

 Sugar

 It’s hard to imagine a sweet treat without some type of sweetener.
-When selecting candy treats, some high-sensitive alpha gals need to be mindful of products made with bone char.
+When selecting candy treats, some high-sensitive alpha gals need to be mindful of granulated sugar made with bone char.
 If you need to avoid this potential trigger, look for candy corn that is certified organic, made with unrefined sugar, or sweetened with another ingredient (like honeyagave, or maple syrup).

 A close up image of a pile of yellow gelatin crystals.